Criminal Justice Information Services (CJIS) Security Policy

-States with appropriate CJIS documentation, as of May 2017, include: Alaska, Arizona, Arkansas, California, Colorado, Hawaii, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, Missouri, Montana, New Jersey, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Utah, and Washington.
+States with appropriate CJIS documentation, as of August 2017, include: Alaska, Arizona, Arkansas, California, Colorado, Hawaii, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Jersey, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Utah, Vermont, and Washington.

 CJIS Security Policy covers the precautions that your agency must take to protect CJI.
 In addition, your Microsoft account representative can put you in touch with those familiar with the requirements of your jurisdiction.